jkarlovich/NightyNight/README.md

-# NightyNight App
+# OnTheTown App

-##Use this app to search for events by keyword and find restaurants nearby.
+Use this app to search for events by keyword and find restaurants nearby.
 Link to a page where you can purchase tickets and save your events to your profile.

 [Use the App Here](https://nightynight.herokuapp.com/)